Third Division Sustainment Brigade changes command, cases colors for deployment

 |Downloads:

-This work, Third Division Sustainment Brigade changes command, cases colors for deployment, by SPC Elsi Delgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Third Division Sustainment Brigade changes command, cases colors for deployment, by SFC Jason Hull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT